High performance, uniform density, price competitive alternative to Amazon balsa wood AND PET foam

 As the supply of balsa diminishes and the cost increases, one leading blade manufacturer has resorted to using PET and PVC foams in blade tips, however balsa is still required to provide shear modulus for the root section of the blade.
 Neither PET or PVC are price competitive or sustainable.

-INCA BioBalsa is the high performance, sustainable cost competitive alternative
+INCA BioBalsa is the high performance, sustainable, price competitive alternative

 Constructed from hemp hurd cellulose, BioBalsa offers comparable density to balsa of 10 lbs/ft3 (160 kg/m3) — but with better compressive strength thanks to randomness of fibre placement — which delivers uniform strength in all directions.
 Unlike balsa, it can be formulated to reject moisture and adjusted to specific binding resins and flame resistance specifications.
 Similar to balsa, but unlike PET and PVC, it has the sheer strength required for installation in all sections of the wind turbine blade – including the root section.

 Versus balsa, PET or PVC, INCA BioBalsa is sustainable at every stage of its lifecycle.
-While growing, hemp sequesters 8-15 tonnes of CO2E per acre.
+While growing, hemp sequesters 8-15 tonnes of CO2E per hectare.